 In July 2015, the FASB issued ASU 2015-11, "Simplifying the Measurement of Inventory," Topic 330, "Inventory" (ASU 2015-11).
 The amendments in ASU 2015-11, which apply to inventory that is measured using any method other than the last-in, first-out (LIFO) or retail inventory method, require that entities measure inventory at the lower of cost and net realizable value.
 The amendments in ASU 2015-11 should be applied on a prospective basis.
 ASU 2015-11 is effective for fiscal years beginning after December 15, 2016 and interim periods within those years.
-The provisions of ASU 2015-11 are effective for our first quarter of the fiscal year ending September 30, 2018.
-We are currently evaluating the impact that the adoption of ASU 2015-11 will have on our consolidated financial statements.
+The provisions of ASU 2015-11 are effective for the Company's first quarter of the fiscal year ending September 30, 2018.
+The Company does not expect the adoption of these provisions to have a significant impact on the Company's consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement," Subtopic 350-40, "Intangibles-Goodwill and Other - Internal-Use Software" (ASU 2015-05).
 ASU 2015-05 provides guidance as to whether a cloud computing arrangement (such as software as a service, platform as a service, infrastructure as a service, and other similar hosting arrangements) includes a software license and, based on that determination, how to account for such arrangements.
 The amendments in ASU 2015-05 may be applied on either a prospective or retrospective basis and early adoption is permitted.
 ASU 2015-05 is effective for fiscal years beginning after December 15, 2015 and interim periods within those fiscal years.
-The provisions of ASU 2015-05 are effective for our first quarter of the fiscal year ending September 30, 2017.
-We are currently evaluating the impact that the adoption of ASU 2015-05 will have on our consolidated financial statements.
+The provisions of ASU 2015-05 are effective for the Company's first quarter of the fiscal year ending September 30, 2017.
+The Company does not expect the adoption of these provisions to have a significant impact on the Company's consolidated financial statements.

-(1) We assumed the interest payments to be paid during the remainder of our Credit Facility using an unused commitment fee of 0.15% for amounts not borrowed as of September 30, 2015.

-In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs" Topic 835, "Interest" (ASU 2015-03).
-ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-In August 2015, the FASB issued ASU 2015-15, "Interest - Imputation of Interest," Subtopic 835-30, "Interest" (ASU 2015-15).
-The guidance in ASU 2015-03 did not address the presentation or subsequent measurement of debt issuance costs related to line of credit arrangements and ASU 2015-15 was issued to clarify that the SEC staff would not object to an entity deferring and presenting debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line of credit arrangement, regardless of whether there are any outstanding borrowings on the line of credit arrangements.
-The amendments in ASU 2015-03 should be applied on a retrospective basis and early adoption is permitted.
-ASU 2015-03 is effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-The guidance in ASU 2015-03 will be effective for us in the first quarter of the fiscal year ending September 30, 2017.
-In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" Topic 606, "Revenue from Contracts with Customers" (ASU 2014-09).
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers," Topic 606, "Revenue from Contracts with Customers" (ASU 2014-09).
 ASU 2014-09 provides guidance for revenue recognition and will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 ASU 2014-09's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled for the transfer of those goods or services.
 ASU 2014-09 permits the use of either the retrospective or cumulative effect transition method.
-In July 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers -Deferral of the Effective Date."
+In July 2015, the FASB issued ASU 2015-14,

+"Revenue from Contracts with Customers - Deferral of the Effective Date."
 The FASB approved the deferral of ASU 2014-09, by extending the new revenue recognition standard's mandatory effective date by one year and permitting public companies to apply the new revenue standard to annual reporting periods beginning after December 15, 2017.
-However, earlier application is permitted only as of annual reporting periods beginning after December 15, 2016.
-The guidance in ASU 2014-09 will be effective for us in the first quarter of the fiscal year ending September 30, 2019.
-We have not yet selected a transition method and are currently in the process of evaluating the impact of the adoption of ASU 2014-09 on our consolidated financial statements and related disclosures.
+However, earlier adoption is permitted only for annual reporting periods beginning after December 15, 2016.
+The guidance in ASU 2014-09 will be effective for the Company in the first quarter of the fiscal year ending September 30, 2019.
+The Company is currently evaluating the impact that the adoption of ASU 2014-09 will have on its consolidated financial statements.